 Again, as mentioned in part 1, these pages are mostly meant as an eye-opener that almost all of the 'mainstream' analysts have no added value in trading or investing.
 In fact, flipping a coin has a higher probability of making a correct call about the expected market direction than those analysts.

 First, autotrading is a great development for the trading community, both for investors as well as traders.
 It gets rid of all the fluff and ambiguous analysis that float around the internet, that whole crazy circus feeding the modern gold-rush.

 Actual and verified trading results of the Greed and Fear model portfolio are now available provided by trusted third parties.
 They are keeping track of the actual trading activity and record each and every trade made, based on the Greed and Fear indicator.

-But during all those year, I never explained in some more detail what the Greed and Fear indicator really was, while this is probably one of the most fascinating subjects today: a neural network!
-The more widely known terminology would be machine learning, artificial intelligence etc. There are subtle differences, but it all comes down to 'intelligent software'.
+But during all those years, I never explained in some more detail what the Greed and Fear indicator really was, while this is probably one of the most fascinating subjects today: a neural network!
+The more widely known terminology would be machine learning, artificial intelligence, etc. There are subtle differences, but it all comes down to 'intelligent software'.

 As a trader or investor, you certainly have noticed the tons of analysts and self-proclaimed gurus out there who all give their opinion about what will likely happen next in the markets.
 But are they any good?

 "Mind the gap" may be a useful warning on airports and train stations, but is it any good in short term trading?
 As traders we have all heard this general trading wisdom that says 'gaps get closed'.
 But are they?
 And also, let's be more specific about when they get closed.
 Is it the next day, next week or next year a gap gets closed?